Stellar Collisions and Blue Straggler Stars in Dense Globular Clusters: Relative Importance of Blue Straggler Formation Channels

 \section{Relative Importance of Blue Straggler Formation Channels}

 In this section we investigate the relative contributions from various BSS formation channels.
-Figure\ \ref{plot:pie} shows an example of the branching ratio for the BSSs in the whole cluster and in the core for model {\tt run32} (Table\ \ref{tab:runlist}).
-This is a model with a moderate central density $\rho_c = 7\times10^3\,\rm{\msun pc^{-3}}$.
+Figure\ \ref{plot:pie} shows an example of branching ratios for the BSSs in the whole cluster, and in the core, for model {\tt run32} (Table\ \ref{tab:runlist}).
+This is a model with moderate central density $\rho_c = 7\times10^3\,\rm{\msun pc^{-3}}$.
 Collisions produce most of the BSSs in this model.
-Among the collisional BSSs channel \sing\ contributes the least.
+Among the collisional BSSs, the \sing\ channel contributes the least.
 The binary mediated collisional channels, namely \bs\ and \bb\ contribute about $36\%$ and $50\%$, respectively.
-BSSs produced via the channel \mtb\ contributes about $11\%$ and \se\ contributes only $3.2\%$.
-As expected collisional channels dominate even more in this cluster if only core BSSs are considered.
-Another interesting aspect is that in this particular example model although the overall contribution from collisions via \bs\ and \bb\ channels increase if only core BSSs are considered compared to all BSSs in the cluster, contribution from the \sing\ channel decreases.
-This trend is seen often in our models.
-This can be counter-intuitive to some degree since due to the higher central stellar densities, all forms of stellar collisions are expected to be more frequent within the core.
-This is because of the low density of single MS stars within the core at late times due to mass segregation.
+BSSs produced via the \mtb\ channel contributes about $11\%$ and \se\ contributes only $3.2\%$.
+As expected collisional channels dominate even more among the core BSSs.
+Interestingly, although the \bs\ and \bb\ contributions increase if only core BSSs are considered instead of all BSSs in the cluster, \sing\ contribution decreases.
+This trend is seen often in our models because of the low number density of single MS stars within the core at late times, due to mass segregation.